 Spinbackup is not only a powerful G Suite backup and migration utility.
 Spinbackup API CASB also allows organizations to have powerful Data Loss Protection and Data Leak Protection, enabling organizations to:

-- Control High Risk Third-party applications
+- Control High Risk Third-party applications and add-ons

 - Control leaking G Suite data